 - Exercise your dog daily – light to moderate, low-impact exercise is best, such as walking or swimming

-- See your veterinarian regularly, especially if your dog injures himself, seems to have muscle, joint or back pain.
+- See your veterinarian regularly, especially if your dog injures himself or seems to have muscle, joint or back pain.
 Reducing inflammation quickly can help prevent further cartilage damage and early onset of arthritis.
-Alos, provide appropriate preventative care every 6-12 months, depending on your dog’s life stage.
+Also, provide appropriate preventative care every 6-12 months, depending on your dog’s life stage.

-- Use flea and tick preventatives – if you live in an area with a lot of ticks, tick-borne diseases such as Ehrlichiosis and Lyme Disease can cause swollen joints, cartilage damage and arthritis.
+- Use flea and tick preventatives – if you live in an area with many ticks, tick-borne diseases such as Ehrlichiosis and Lyme Disease can cause swollen joints, cartilage damage, and arthritis.